-Often businesses are seen giving more importance to their clients as they hold the reputation of the organization.
+Often businesses are seen giving more importance to their clients as they hold the organization’s reputation.
 Lean Six Sigma helps such businesses to understand their customers and their needs.
-This further assists in establishing a standard level of quality that is demanded in the market.
-On delivering projects as per customer needs businesses can retain their customers.
+This further assists in establishing a standard level of quality demanded in the market.
+By delivering projects as per customer needs, businesses can retain their customers.

 - Map out the value stream to discover the problems:

-This principle of lean six sigma requires a business to map their processes.
-On mapping complex processes, activities that do not create value to the customer can be eliminated.
-To do so, businesses need to gather data required to identify the problem area.
+This principle of lean six Sigma requires a business to map its processes.
+On mapping complex processes, activities that do not create value for the customer can be eliminated.
+To do so, businesses need to gather data to identify the problem area.
 Businesses need to investigate the root cause of the problem before trying to alter it as per the Lean Six Sigma methodology.

 - Remove the variations:

-On identifying the problem, businesses are required to determine ways in which variations can be eradicated.
-A recent study unveiled that, variations can occur in long processes required to be carried out for complex projects.
-Altering or removing such processes through Lean Six Sigma can decrease the number of variations occurring in a project or service.
-This way businesses can achieve the desired project quality.
+In identifying the problem, businesses are required to determine ways in which variations can be eradicated.
+A recent study unveiled that variations can occur in long processes required to be carried out for complex projects.
+Altering or removing such processes through Lean Six Sigma can decrease variations in a project or service.
+This way, businesses can achieve the desired project quality.

 - Clear communication with the team:

-The principles of Lean Six Sigma can be applied only when every individual in the project team is well-versed with the methodology.
+The principles of Lean Six Sigma can be applied only when every individual in the project team is well-versed in the methodology.
 Lean Six Sigma methodology can bring rigorous changes to the organization.
 As a result, businesses need to concentrate on the impacts of implementing the methodology.
-Maintaining transparency with all the stakeholders helps in reducing the causes of project failure.
+Maintaining transparency with all the stakeholders helps reduce project failure’s causes.

 - Instill flexibility:

 Lean Six Sigma focuses on change, requiring a business to welcome the changes occurring during its implementation.
-In simple terms, management has to prepare employees to adapt to the changes that occur due to Lean Six Sigma methodology.
+In simple terms, management has to prepare employees to adapt to the changes due to the Lean Six Sigma methodology.
 This can be done by hiring certified professionals with Black Belt or Green Belt credentials.
-Such professionals can explain the benefits of the method and how it can improve the workflow.
-This helps to speed up the transformation process thereby, benefitting the organization.
+Such professionals can explain the method’s benefits and how it can improve the workflow.
+This helps to speed up the transformation process, thereby benefitting the organization.

-Lean Six Sigma principles use the best of both six sigma and lean methodologies.
-Applying these principles during the transformation process helps in optimizing the process involved in project management.
+Lean Six Sigma principles use the best six Sigma and lean methodologies.
+Applying these principles during the transformation process helps optimize the project management process.
 Furthermore, businesses can work towards delivering projects with improved quality and fewer wastages.
-Individuals involved in the transformation process can master the Lean Six Sigma methodology by taking by Lean Six Sigma Green Belt Certification Training course offered by Unichrone.
+Individuals involved in the transformation process can master the Lean Six Sigma methodology by taking the Lean Six Sigma Green Belt Certification Training course offered by Unichrone.